EzyGang/py-cachify/docs/tutorial/cached-decorator/reset-attribute.md

 ## Changing our example

-Let's modify the code we ran previously in dynamic keys introduction:
+Let's modify the code we ran previously in the dynamic keys introduction:

 ```python
 import asyncio